Most Expensive Bass Guitars Available Today (2025 Updated)

 Travis Bean TB2000 Prototype #0

-Travis Bean was a world-renowned luthier and was overall known as an innovator.
 Instead of wood, Bean made his guitars with an aluminum neck.
-This makes Bean’s guitars heavy and sturdy, but with serious massive sound quality.
-Oh, and it also makes his guitars more expensive.
+This makes Bean’s guitars heavy and sturdy, but with seriously massive sound quality.
+Oh, and it also makes his guitars more expensive, of course.

 Travis Bean TB2000 Prototype #0 (1974) | Reverb